"

 Component Branding

 Some suppliers of important services or product manufacturing components try to guarantee positions of preference by promoting these components as brands in their own right.
-For example, Intel created competitive advantage for itself in the PC market with the slogan (and famous sticker) “Intel Inside.”
-As a B2B (business to business) Intel was marketed as a component of IBM hardware solutions to consumers and businesses.
-In the digital space, a similar strategy has succeeded with Shopify’s entrepreneurship brand as an e-commerce platform with its campaign of “Let’s Make You a Business” to assist in using their brand.
+For example, Intel created a competitive advantage for itself in the PC market with the slogan (and famous sticker) “Intel Inside.”
+As a B2B (business-to-business), Intel was marketed as a component of IBM hardware solutions to consumers and businesses.
+In the digital space, a similar strategy has been successful with Shopify’s entrepreneurial brand as an e-commerce platform, utilising its “Let’s Make You a Business” campaign to help users leverage their brand.
 Watch the video on how Cee Cee’s closet builds their business using the digital tool kit of Shopify.
 These success stories have made Shopify Canada’s largest company in May 2020, surpassing RBC, the world’s 14th largest bank.

 Private-Label or Store Branding

 Also called store branding, private-label branding has become increasingly popular.
 In cases where the retailer has a particularly strong identity, the private label may be able to compete against even the strongest brand leaders and may outperform those products that are not otherwise strongly branded.
-The Westin ownership of Loblaw has expanded its brands and offering in Canada and Europe.
+The Westin’s ownership of Loblaw has expanded its brands and offerings in Canada and Europe.
 Loblaw operates a private label program that includes grocery and household items, clothing, baby products, pharmaceuticals, cellular phones, general merchandise, and financial services.
-Loblaw brands include President’s Choice, No Name, Joe Fresh, T&T, Exact, life, Seaquest, Azami, and Teddy’s Choice.
+Loblaw brands include President’s Choice, No Name, Joe Fresh, T&T, Exact, Life, Seaquest, Azami, and Teddy’s Choice.

 No-Brand Branding

-A number of companies successfully pursue no-brand strategies by creating packaging that imitates generic-brand simplicity.
+Several companies have successfully pursued no-brand strategies by creating packaging that mimics the simplicity of generic brands.
 No brand branding can be considered a type of branding since the product is made conspicuous by the absence of a brand name.

-Loblaw again offers both store and product concepts of No-Frills stores with No-Name products with a distinctive yellow package.
+Loblaw again offers both store and product concepts for No-Frills stores, featuring No-Name products with a distinctive yellow packaging.
 It is recognized as and by simply by the colour of the cap of this cleaning products company.

-Personal and organizational branding are strategies for developing a brand image and marketing engine around individual people or groups.
+Personal and organisational branding are strategies for developing a brand image and marketing engine around individual people or groups.
 Personal branding treats persons and their careers as products to be branded and sold to target audiences.
-Organizational branding promotes the mission, goals, and/or work of the group being branded.
-The music and entertainment industries provide many examples of personal and organizational branding.
+Organisational branding promotes the mission, goals, and/or work of the group being branded.
+The music and entertainment industries provide many examples of personal and organisational branding.
 From Justin Bieber to George Clooney to Kim Kardashian, virtually any celebrity today is a personal brand.
-Likewise, bands, orchestras, and other artistic groups typically cultivate an organizational (or group) brand.
-Faith branding is a variant of this brand strategy, which treats religious figures and organizations as brands seeking to increase their following.
-Mission-driven organizations such the Girl Scouts of America, the Sierra Club, the National Rifle Association (among millions of others) pursue organizational branding to expand their membership, resources, and impact.
+Likewise, bands, orchestras, and other artistic groups typically cultivate an organisational (or group) brand.
+Faith branding is a variant of this brand strategy, which treats religious figures and organisations as brands seeking to increase their following.
+Mission-driven organisations such as the Girl Scouts of America, the Sierra Club, the National Rifle Association (among millions of others) pursue organisational branding to expand their membership, resources, and impact.

 Crowd-Sourced Branding

-Crowd-sourced branding is the phenomenon of brands being created “by the people” for the business, which is the opposite of how branding traditionally works (business create the brands).
-This method minimizes the risk of brand failure, since the people who might reject the brand are the ones involved in the branding process.
-The drawback is that the business cannot fully control these brands, because they are the product of crowdsourcing and, in effect, are owned by the crowd.
+Crowd-sourced branding is the phenomenon of brands being created “by the people” for the business, which is the opposite of how branding traditionally works (businesses create the brands).
+This method minimises the risk of brand failure, since the people who might reject the brand are the ones involved in the branding process.
+The drawback is that the business cannot fully control these brands because they are the product of crowdsourcing and, in effect, are owned by the crowd.

-An interesting example of crowd-sourced branding is the Timbers Army, the independent fan organization of the Portland Timbers Major League Soccer (MLS) Team.
-The Timbers Army was created by fans, and it operates independently from the MLS team and the Portland Timbers management.
-Although the organizations coordinate in many areas, ultimately the fan organization gets to assert and control its own brand identity.
+An interesting example of crowd-sourced branding is the Timbers Army, the independent fan organisation of the Portland Timbers Major League Soccer (MLS) Team.
+The Timbers Army was founded by fans and operates independently of the MLS team and Portland Timbers management.
+Although the organisations coordinate in many areas, ultimately, the fan organisation gets to assert and control its own brand identity.

-Iconic brands such as Pepsi Co have also engaged in crowdsourcing with a social media component including product and private label branding strategies such as Frito-Lay’s ‘Do us a Flavor’ campaign.
+Iconic brands such as Pepsi Co have also engaged in crowdsourcing with a social media component, including product and private label branding strategies such as Frito-Lay’s ‘Do us a Flavour’ campaign.

 Place Branding and Nation Branding

-The developing fields of place branding and nation branding work on the assumption that places compete with other places to win over people, investment, tourism, economic development, and other resources.
+The developing fields of place branding and nation branding operate on the assumption that places compete with one another to attract people, investment, tourism, economic development, and other resources.
 With this in mind, public administrators, civic leaders, and business groups may team up to “brand” and promote their city, region, or nation among target audiences.
-Depending on the goals they are trying to achieve, targets for these marketing initiatives may be real-estate developers, employers and business investors, tourists and tour/travel operators, and so forth.
+Depending on the goals they are trying to achieve, targets for these marketing initiatives may be real estate developers, employers and business investors, tourists and tour/travel operators, and so forth.
 While place branding may focus on any given geographic area or destination, nation branding aims to measure, build, and manage the reputation of countries.

 Co-Branding